cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Domain Separation {#domain-separation}

-Applications MUST construct input to the protocol to provide domain separation.
+Applications SHOULD construct input to the protocol to provide domain separation.
 Any system which has multiple OPRF applications should distinguish client inputs to ensure the OPRF results are separate.
 Guidance for constructing info can be found in {{!I-D.irtf-cfrg-hash-to-curve, Section 3.1}}.